AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Data warehouse automation designs, develops, and maintains data warehouses with minimum involvement of developers and data engineers.
 These tools consist of several features, such as:

 We created a vendor shortlist by considering market leaders and IT automation types.
-While evaluating these vendors, there are two major aspects to consider:
+While evaluating these vendors, there are three major aspects to consider:

 1. Your company’s IT automation priorities (goals and objectives)